Cumulocity-IoT/cumulocity-blueprint-forge/docs/DTDL_Generator/README.md

 ### Runtime plugin Deployment?

 * This plugin is provided as part of Blueprint Forge.
-Download [Runtime Binary](https://github.com/SoftwareAG/cumulocity-smart-echart-widget-plugin/releases/download/1.0.2/sag-ps-pkg-smart-echart-1.0.2.zip).
 * Go to Administration -> Ecosystem -> Extension -> Blueprint forge and from plugins section, Install plugin.

 ## QuickStart